amnotafraid/ninja-directory/README.md

 # Net Ninja Tutorial

-The [Net Ninja Youtube Tutorial Lesson 25](https://www.youtube.com/watch?v=H9HZ41vM7mk) was published on September 13, 2016.
+The [Net Ninja Youtube Tutorial Lesson 26](https://www.youtube.com/watch?v=Fb9o2uwRAk0) was published on September 13, 2016.

-Oh, no!
-I have committed the link to my firebase database!
-Good grief!
-Somebody might change my belt color!

 Below the horizontal line is readme that Angular 2 kindly generated for me.
 ---